Palappuram

 Palappuram is a neighbourhood in Ottapalam located 4 km from Ottapalam, between Shornur and the Palakkad Highway in Kerala, South India.
-In olden days most of the were farmers and weavers.
+In olden days most of them were farmers and weavers.
 There are various temple in this village.
 Chinakkathur Kavu, Mariyamman temple, NeeliKavu, and Sree Kurumba kavu.

 Temples

 Palappuram is noted for the famous Chinakkathur Temple festival (known as Chinakkathur pooram) held every year during March/April.